IssueToImpact/issuetoimpact/README.md

 ## Front end

-Our platform is a Django user interface which connects to the sqlite database and queries based on various filters provided by the user.
+Our platform is a Django user interface which connects to a sqlite database and queries based on various filters provided by the user.

+Users can enter search terms and/or select which topics they want to search by.
+Our platform queries the database, and displays bills relevant to the search criteria entered as well as relevant tweets pertaining to that bill (if relevant tweets exist).
-To provide the user with their representatives’ contact information, the user enters  an address and we connect to the Open States API and return representatives and their contact info (address, phone number, email).
+To provide the user with their representatives’ contact information, the user enters  an address and we connect to the Open States API and return representatives and their contact info (address, phone number, email) as well as some analysis on their bill sponsorship and legislation pass rate.

 ### To test: